 Architects: SferaBlu Architects

-The project is located in the urban fabric of Rajasthan covering an area of 2612 sq.mt.
-The design focuses on establishing a bond between students and environment.
-The structure was inspired by triangular cheese silver with tiny holes on its sides as seen in cartoons similarly the external surface also has multiple punctures.
+The project is located in the urban fabric of Rajasthan covering an area of 2612 sq. mt.
+The design focuses on establishing a bond between students and the environment.
+The educational building was inspired by triangular cheese silver with tiny holes on its sides as seen in cartoons similarly the external surface also has multiple punctures.
 To maintain visual connectivity with nature and the surrounding tiny windows are provided on the exterior façade.
 Each floor is staggered which creates small planters and generates an organic form of the structure.
-Near the main entrance is an open amphitheater which is used for activities such as morning prayers, dramas and performances.
+Near the main entrance is an open amphitheater which is used for activities such as morning prayers, dramas, and performances.
 This made the team repurpose the roof of the entire building into a sloping garden interconnecting each floor.
 The flat area of the roof is used as a cycling track.
-The building is a three storied structure, with highly perforated built form.
+The building is a three-storied structure, with a highly perforated built form.
 It also consists of two courtyards that help reduce heat gain and provide efficient air circulation in the entire building.

 14. Andrew’s Scots School